 Bok choy is a great vegetable to add to your arsenal of greens.
 Popular in Asian cooking, it can also be added to most recipes.
-But what do you do when your bok choy starts to fail?
+What do you do though when your bok choy starts to fail?
 Keep reading to learn more about bok choy problems and how to combat common bok choy diseases and pests.

 Common Bok Choy Problems

 Bok choy is very attractive to bugs, and some of them can do serious damage.
 Here are the most prevalent bok choy pests: